freedomofpress/securedrop-docs/docs/source/how_to_submit.rst

 **Submit Documents**.

-You will next be brought to the submission page, where you may upload a document, enter a message to send to journalists, or both.
+You will next be brought to the submission page, where you may upload a document, enter a message to send to *Journalists*, or both.
 You can only submit one document at a time, so you may want to combine several files into a ZIP archive if necessary.
 The maximum submission size is currently 500MB.
-If the files you wish to upload are over that limit, we recommend that you send a message to the journalist explaining this, so that they can set up another method for transferring the documents.
+If the files you wish to upload are over that limit, we recommend that you send a message to the *Journalist* explaining this, so that they can set up another method for transferring the documents.